avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 - it can be NATted.

 BACnet/SC's implementation adheres to established industry standards defined in IETF RFCs.
-Specifically the Addendum bj to ANSI/ASHRAE Standard 135-2016 references RFC 7468, when defining the format in which operational certificates and signing CA should be installed onto the target device at configuration time.
+Specifically the {{Addendum.bj.to.ANSI/ASHRAE.Standard.135-2016}} references to {{RFC7468}}, when defining the format in which operational certificates and signing CA should be installed onto the target device at configuration time.

-The security of the BACnet/SC protocol, as well as of similar industrial protocols, relies on TLS 1.3 (RFC 8446), therefore implications of post-quantum cryptography have to be considered in both the TLS handshake and in the X.509 certificates used for the authentication.
+The security of the BACnet/SC protocol, as well as of similar industrial protocols, relies on TLS 1.3 {{RFC8446}}, therefore implications of post-quantum cryptography have to be considered in both the TLS handshake and in the X.509 certificates used for the authentication.

-Furthermore, the geographical locations of the BACnet/SC-enabled devices in operation may necessitate the inclusion of extra considerations related to post-quantum cryptography, like for example the use of hybrid cryptography.
+Furthermore, the regulations applicable to the environment the BACnet/SC-enabled devices is operated in may necessitate the usage of a specific migration strategy, e.g., the use of hybrid cryptography.

 ### Suitable migration mechanisms
-TBD
+- Multiple Signatures - These can be used to give the environment resilience to crytanalysis attacks and technological advancements because should a critical break happen, the secondary signature should allow for addition time for upgrade which will be welcome given the location constraints.
+This would require cryptographic library updates as well as protocol level changes to support multiple signatures.
+Additionally, it would require the introduction of security policy to allow to switch the validation from one signature to the other, if needed.
+These modifications to the protocols, and introduction of additional policies will not be easily attainable due to the interdependencies of protocols and might come at a detriment of interoperability especially cross-vendor interoperability.
+- Composite Signatures - Similar to multiple signatures but would only require updates to the cryptographic libraries as well as a signature algorithm update in protocols.
+It is likely composite signatures would be easier to deploy as single key and signature objects are used which is similar to what has historically been used.
+In the use case at hand, this would be the best fit, because it would require no modifications of industrial protocol, which are usually harder to update.

 ## Software update
 TBD